rory81/growing_funds/README.md

 Furthermore, the pledge will be shown in the projects table on the user's profile page.
 This way the user can see back to which projects it has pledged to and can easily return to those project pages.
 On this same profile page can the user change their delivery information (address etc), although this information can also be updated when a user makes a pledge.

-Another item on the backlog for the site user is to add the 'Add to Favorites' functionality, where a user can add click on a heart and can access their favorites list in for instance the profile page.

 ##### The Crowdfunding host
 A project can only be started when logged on and the user has to agree to the conditions of the site to be able to publish the project.